Skip to main content

-Differences over finances is one of the most common issues that lead couples to split up — so make sure you and your future spouse are on the same page about money using this premarital checklist for financial harmony.
+Financial differences are among the most common reasons that couples split up — so make sure you and your future spouse have these important financial discussions.

 Why talking about money matters

-First, know your partner’s financial situation
+Know your partner's financial situation

-What are your debts (including credit cards)?
+What are your debts, including credit cards?

 What are your credit scores?

 Credit scores range from 300 (very poor) to 850 (exceptional).
-Your score helps lenders get a sense of how likely it is that you’ll repay what you borrow.
+Your score helps lenders get a sense of how likely it is that you'll repay what you borrow.
+If you don't know your score, find out.

 Are there any bankruptcies or other negative financial events in your past?